on-line contest

 Audio-visuals, computer displays and special presentations interpret the meaning behind Wanuskewin.
 The University of Saskatchewan's on-site laboratory offers hands-on archeological activities.

 At the outdoor activity area, visitors can help make bannock, build a tipi and tan a piece of hide.
-The amphitheatre is the setting for dancing, theatre, singing and storytelling by Native performers.
+The amphitheatre is the setting for dancing, theatre, singing and storytelling by Indigenous performers.

 We watch a young Cree man perform a pow wow dance.
 He wears colorful regalia, with bustles, beaded moccasins and a headdress of eagle feathers and porcupine hair.
 His father accompanies him with traditional First Nations songs, passed down through generations, and explains the history and cultural meaning of the dances.

-The Wanuskewin restaurant menu features traditional Native dishes, bison burgers and stew, wild rice salad, bannock and Saskatoon berry tea.
+The Wanuskewin restaurant menu features traditional Indigenous dishes, bison burgers and stew, wild rice salad, bannock and Saskatoon berry tea.

 Wanuskewin serves food for the body as well as the mind.